blladnar/cdtblog/_posts/2022-06-26-Its-All-Downhill-From-Here.markdown

 The lake is a little off the trail, but we got there very early.
 This is one of our shortest days, but 14ers can really take a lot out of you.
 It was also nice to give our stuff a chance to dry.
 It’s still cloudy and cold, so it didn’t dry much, but at least the floor of my tent isn’t wet.

 We should be able to make it to Winter Park tomorrow.
-To get there we need to go over James Peak, a mountain I climbed one day before work when Meghan and I were moving back to Seattle.
-Last time I summited I was totally fogged in.
-Maybe tomorrow will be better.
+There’s still some climbing, but it shouldn’t be too bad.